15 Style Mistakes That Make You Look Older

 You are a slave to trends

 Trends come and go, so if that’s all you’re buying, you’ll soon be left with an outdated closet full of clothes and shoes that make you look behind the times.
-However, that doesn’t mean you can’t ever buy something trendy like leopard print slides, Phillips says.
+However, that doesn’t mean you can’t ever buy something trendy like leopard-print slides, Phillips says.
 “With so many trends around, I’d ask myself a few questions before investing: Does the item make me happy?
 How many times a week will I wear this?”
 If you really love something, buy it and consider these classic fashion upgrades to make you look expensive.

 You look like you’re in mourning

 Black is chic, slimming, sharp, and sophisticated—and severe, which is not the adjective you want if you’re trying to find the fountain of youth.
 If you’re not ready to give up your black, try adding a pop of color to your jewelry or accessories for a fresher, more youthful vibe, like this marigold print scarf.
-Phillips recommends pinks or corals, saying they add a warm glow to all complexions.
+Phillips recommends pinks or corals, noting that they add a warm glow to all complexions.
 Be sure to check out these other fashion tips from personal stylists.

 Your heels aren’t high enough

-“The more casual your shoes, the older you’re going to look, no matter what else you’re wearing,” says Brittany Allen, an Austin-based freelance fashion and accessories designer who’s worked with Betsey Johnson and whose designs have appeared on Project Runway.
+“The more casual your shoes, the older you’re going to look, no matter what else you’re wearing,” says Brittany Allen, an Austin, Texas–based freelance fashion and accessories designer who’s worked with Betsey Johnson and whose designs have appeared on Project Runway.
 If you’re still wearing flats or low heels, swap them out for a pointy-toed pump, like these, instead, which will both up the sexiness factor on your favorite date-night outfit and help you look sophisticated without crossing the line into matronly.
 Not a heels person?
 Go for a pair of pointy-toed or ballet flats instead.
-Here’s what your favorite shoes say about your personality.
+Find out what your favorite shoes say about your personality.

 You pile on florals